The dates for the 2015 SpinIn are:

 Don’t forget to include a sample of fibres used and a description of the technique used with your competition item.

 Items can be collected on Sunday 1st March at the end of the SpinIn or from 58 Main Road, Moonah after Tuesday 3rd of March.
 If not collecting your item a prepaid post bag MUST be supplied to enable us to return your Item.
-If no prepaid post bag is supplied your item will be held at The Wool Shop, 58 Main Road, Moonah till you collect it.
+If no prepaid post bag is supplied your item will be held at The Wool Shop, 58 Main Road, Moonah until you collect it.

 If you would like your item to be put for sale please mark this on the competition entry form.
 20% of all items sold will be held by the committee.